Stettin Health Center Water Project – Jamaica

 Project funds will be used to purchase three residual chlorine testers.
 One tester will be used at the clinic, for testing during day-to-day treatment.
-The second tester will be used by the Trelawny Water Quality Inspector to independently verify that treatment of the water at the health center is being performed correctly.
+The second tester will be used by the Trelawny Water Quality Inspector to independently verify that the treatment of the water at the health center is being performed correctly.
 The third tester will be kept as a spare so that treatment could continue if one tester were lost or broken.

 In addition, plumbing materials to ready the system for proper water testing and adding chorine will be purchased.

 Finally, operators at the center will be trained to test the water and add chlorine on a daily basis.